Jaylouisw/ProjectCollatz/README.md

-# Collatz Distributed Network
+# Collatz Distributed Network v1.0.1

 **Join the global effort to solve the Collatz Conjecture!**

-A fully decentralized verification network powered by IPFS, with cryptographic proofs, Byzantine fault tolerance, and permanent public records.
+A fully decentralized verification network powered by IPFS, with cryptographic proofs, Byzantine fault tolerance, and permanent public records. **Now with complete future-proofing** - works on any OS and hardware configuration with graceful degradation and protocol independence.
 Contribute computing power from anywhere and help explore one of mathematics' greatest unsolved problems.

 📚 **Get Started:** [DISTRIBUTED_QUICKREF.md](DISTRIBUTED_QUICKREF.md) | **Full Documentation:** [DISTRIBUTED.md](DISTRIBUTED.md) | **Deployment:** [DEPLOYMENT.md](DEPLOYMENT.md)